What is back pain? Is it really just back pain?

 |Standing/ walking > 2 hours per day||Standing/walking > 2 hours per day|

 The above information could be useful to help make some lifestyle changes or give a better understanding of the multi-dimensional issues with lower back pain to try and prevent a recurrence.

 Here at Function, we incorporate the guidelines used by the APA(Australian Physiotherapy Association) mixed with a functional movement assessment to try and identify the area of concern/cause.

 These guidelines include:

-- Structured exercise program tailored for the person – Including aerobic activity, movement instruction/correction, muscles strengthening, postural control and potentially stretching.
+• Structured exercise program tailored for the person – Including aerobic activity, movement instruction/correction, muscle strengthening, postural control and potentially stretching.

 Maybe it could be a weakness in the hip internal rotator muscles causing more load onto the back in a squat type movement, which would need the body to adapt and change to perform the movement, overloading the surrounding tissue at the back-causing pain?

-Or maybe it could be a decrease range of motion(stiff) thoracic region which should generally be mobile, causing the lumbar spine to be more mobile than stable causing for increase movement not tolerated by the tissue?
+Or maybe it could be a decreased range of motion(stiff) thoracic region which should generally be mobile, causing the lumbar spine to be more mobile than stable causing increased movement not tolerated by the tissue?

 Is this the reason your back isn’t getting better?
 Or gets better in the short term yet to have it injured again in 3,6 or 12 months?

 Well, why not come into Function PCP and get a movement assessment, and let us help you peel back layers of movement and identify what may be the true cause of your pain if this sounds way too familiar, or maybe even come in to find out what movements are compromised and could be leading to your current dysfunction before it turns into pain or an injury.